genular/pandora/README.md

 ## Community

 ### Getting Help
-Please **do not post** usage questions to GitHub Issues.
-For these types of questions use our [forum](https://community.genular.org) or please post questions with the [`simon` tag on Stack Overflow](http://stackoverflow.com/questions/tagged/simon)..
+Please **do not post** usage questions to GitHub Issues pages.
+For these types of questions use our [forum](https://community.genular.org)

 ### Submitting Bugs and Enhancements
 [GitHub Issues](https://github.com/genular/simon-frontend/issues) is for suggesting enhancements and reporting bugs.